symfony/symfony1-docs/gentle-introduction/en/17-Extending-Symfony.markdown

 >     }
 >

+>**TIP**: Defining the default settings in `config/app.yml`
+>The plugin own default settings can be defined in its `config/app.yml` file.
+>However overriding settings defined in an other plugin is not safe as the final value would depends on the `app.yml` files loading order.
+>Custom application configuration can be used in the plug-in code (for instance, by using `sfConfig::get('app_myplugin_foo')`) and the settings can be overridden at the application level (see Listing 17-20 for an example)
+>Handling of the default values can be done by using the second argument of the `sfConfig::get()` method or by defining it in the plugin `app.yml` file.

 #### Manual Plug-In Setup

 There are some elements that the `plugin:install` task cannot handle on its own, and which require manual setup during installation:

-  * Custom application configuration can be used in the plug-in code (for instance, by using `sfConfig::get('app_myplugin_foo')`), but you can't put the default values in an `app.yml` file located in the plug-in `config/` directory.
-To handle default values, use the second argument of the `sfConfig::get()` method.
-The settings can still be overridden at the application level (see Listing 17-25 for an example).
-  * Custom routing rules have to be added manually to the application `routing.yml`.
+  * Custom routing should be added either by the plugin code on the `routing.load_configuration` event or manually to the application `routing.yml`.
   * Custom filters have to be added manually to the application `filters.yml`.
   * Custom factories have to be added manually to the application `factories.yml`.

-Generally speaking, all the configuration that should end up in one of the application configuration files has to be added manually.
 Plug-ins with such manual setup should embed a `README` file describing installation in detail.

 #### Customizing a Plug-In for an Application